theochem/iodata/CONTRIBUTING.rst

 - Please, be careful with tools like autopep8, black or yapf.
 They may result in a massive number of changes, making pull requests harder to review.
 Also, when using them, use a maximum line length of 100.
-To avoid confusion, only clean up the code you are working.
+To avoid confusion, only clean up the code you are working on.

 Adding new file formats